 From Area ():

-These formulas are derived from the basic properties of a circle:
+These circle radius formulas are derived from the fundamental properties of circles:

 Example: